 We are sold out of dome and coach seating for this excursion.

 No Refunds.
 Non-Transferable.
 Unauthorized resale can and will result in confiscation of your ticket

 Proceeds benefit the Golden Spike Foundation and the Union Pacific Museum.

 The mission of the Golden Spike Foundation is to celebrate the 150-year anniversary of the Golden Spike ceremony in Utah.
 Through a series of activities and events, the Spike 150 initiative aims to inspire, educate, and reflect on the Transcontinental Railroad legacy as it unifies Utahns to see that great things are possible with vision, hard-work, dedication, innovation, and collaboration.

 The Union Pacific Museum’s mission is to provide quality exhibits and educational programming to a diverse audience about the past, present and future of America’s premier railroad, Union Pacific.

 Are there different types of seating?

 Yes.
-The excursion will offer both dome and coach seating.
-Dome seating is extremely limited in the upper level of Union Pacific’s vintage coaches, providing views of vast prairies and mountain vistas.
+Comfortable, spacious seating with large windows is offered in Union Pacific’s vintage cars.
+Additional dome seating is extremely limited in the upper level of Union Pacific’s vintage coaches.
 Only dome-ticketed passengers will be allowed in the dome.
-Comfortable, spacious coach seating with large windows is offered in Union Pacific’s vintage cars.
+Dome seating is currently sold out.